 1. Privacy and confidentiality issues: Phone therapy by definition means you do not see the person; therefore, you can not tell visually if anyone else is present.
 That makes it more important to ask the client if they are alone in a private setting.
 Clients and therapists should also use a landline if possible and avoid using public or unsecured WiFi on other types of devices.
 The use of headphones and headsets also improves quality and confidentiality.
-The use of speakerphones is not recommended, and other devices should be secured (see Protecting Your Personal Telephone Privacy).
+However, speakerphones are not recommended, and other devices should be secured (see Protecting Your Personal Telephone Privacy).

 2. Client identification and location: Because you cannot see the client, it is more important for the client to identify themselves at the start of each session and ask where the client is located in case of an emergency, whether mental or physical.

 3. Distractions: Audio-only sessions are particularly vulnerable to distractions, not only for the client but also for the therapist.
 Encouraging clients to find a private space and free of potential distractions will improve privacy and enhance the client’s ability to concentrate on the session.
 Therapists must also take steps to create a distraction-free setting.
-If using a smartphone, turn off any alarms, ringers, etc., that would be disruptive when heard.
-Therapists must avoid the temptation to do any activity that is not directly in support of the call, such as reading texts or email, etc.
+For example, if using a smartphone, turn off any alarms, ringers, etc., that would be disruptive when heard.
+In addition, therapists must avoid the temptation to do any activity that is not directly supporting the call, such as reading texts or email, etc.

-4. Attending to nonverbal communication: Because there is no visual cue available during a phone session, clinicians must be intent on listening for nonverbal cues such as differences in tone, pace, pauses, etc. Because you can’t see the client’s face, there may be more frequent times when you will want to ask the client how they feel if you cannot detect it from their voice, for example, when encountering long pauses.
+4. Attending to nonverbal communication: Because there is no visual cue available during a phone session, clinicians must be intent on listening for nonverbal cues such as differences in tone, pace, pauses, etc. Because you can’t see the client’s face, there may be more frequent times when you want to ask the client how they feel if you cannot detect it from their voice, such as when encountering long pauses.
 Because you cannot see expressions, emotion may be more difficult to interpret.
 More patience may need to be demonstrated as clients grapple with more difficult issues or emotions.
-As with all forms of counseling, it is important to recognize any cultural differences, especially in the style of communication.
-This is essential when doing telephone therapy since, again, you cannot see facial expressions that might give you more accurate cues.
+As with all forms of counseling, it is important to recognize any cultural differences, especially in communication style.
+This is essential when doing telephone therapy since you cannot see facial expressions that might give you more accurate cues.